Crossing Paths with Wildlife Image

 Crossing Paths with Wildlife

-As Colorado’s population and desire for outdoor recreation increase, the proximity of humans to wildlife habitats can disrupt wildlife.
+As Colorado’s population expands and the desire for outdoor recreation increases, the proximity of humans to natural habitats can disrupt wildlife.

 In most situations, though, people and wildlife can easily coexist.
 The key is to respect the wildness of wildlife.
-Wildlife is just that - wild.
-Most dangerous and potentially harmful encounters occur because people fail to leave the animals alone.
-Wildlife should not be harassed, captured, domesticated or fed.
-Intentional or inadvertent feeding is the major cause of most wildlife conflict, and it is illegal to feed deer, bighorn sheep, mountain goats, pronghorn, and elk in Colorado.
+Wildlife is just that — wild.
+Most dangerous encounters occur because people fail to leave the animals alone.
+Wildlife should not be harassed, captured, kept or fed.
+Intentional or inadvertent feeding is the major cause of most wildlife conflict; it’s illegal to feed deer, bighorn sheep, mountain goats, pronghorn and elk in Colorado.

 Wildlife Encounters